SpadeTheSkeleton/SR2-Modern-Sys-Tutorial/README.md

 ## •• KEY REMINDERS! ••

 > [!NOTE]
 > For each time you want to play the game.
 You need to mount **• SEGARally2Championship-Eng-PlayDisc.cue •** through DAEMON tools, then once it's mounted.
 You can start playing the game.
-Once you're done playing, you can right click the mounted CD to Unmount it (or you can hover the CD icon and click on the small yellow button)
+Once you're **done playing**, you can right click the mounted CD to Unmount it (or you can hover the CD icon and click on the small yellow button)
 >
-> *I would highly recommend* opening **Task Manager** and select the **"Startup"** tab and make sure that DAEMON Tools doesn't boot when you open up windows.
+> **I would highly recommend** opening **Task Manager** and select the **"Startup"** tab and make sure that DAEMON Tools doesn't boot when you open up windows.
 Click on it then **disable**
 >
-> *I would highly recommend* having the window's volume mixer opened, since the game can be very loud!
-Once you're in-game, go to options and change your sound settings to your liking ( If you used the internal method, the CD audio will still be loud during CD audio no matter what settings you change)
+> **I would highly recommend** having the window's **volume mixer** opened during playing the game, since the game can be very loud!
+Once you're in-game, go to **options** and change your sound settings to your liking **( If you used the internal method, the CD audio will still be loud during CD audio no matter what settings you change.)**
 >
-> To pause the game, you press the enter key (trying to find a solution to that for controllers)
+> To **pause** the game, you press the **enter key** (trying to find a solution to that for controllers)